-Stir-fried vegetables are usually served over rice or Asian-style noodles.
+Stir fries are usually served over rice or Asian-style noodles.
 If you’re using brown rice you’ll typically start it before you begin chopping your vegetables.
-Or, if you’re using white rice, you’ll start it when your stir-fry is just underway, since white rice takes under fifteen minutes to cook.
+Or, if you’re using white rice, you’ll start it when your stir fry is just underway, since white rice takes under fifteen minutes to cook.
 For maximum convenience, you can also purchase frozen rice in microwavable bags that cooks in under 3 minutes.
-If you find yourself cooking stir-fries regularly, a rice cooker is a wise investment since you’ll have one less pot to pay attention to while you prepare your meal.
+If you find yourself cooking stir fries regularly, a rice cooker is a wise investment since you’ll have one less pot to pay attention to while you prepare your meal.

 Required Kitchen Equipment:

 Stir-fries require only a few basic pieces of equipment:

 - A quality seven or eight inch chef’s knife.
 The best moderately-priced chef’s knife on the market is a Victorinox with a Fibrox handle.

 - Some bowls to keep your chopped vegetables separate.

 While you can make a great stir fry in a large skillet, woks do the job better.
 With a wok, the bottom part is kept very hot, to quickly sear your freshly-chopped vegetables.
 As these vegetables finish searing, you’ll push them up onto the walls of the wok where they will continue to cook at reduced heat.
 You’ll then add next batch of vegetables for searing against the wok’s bottom.